dsaldana/y-rescue-2015/2015/agentcompetition/README.txt

 $ ./sampleagent.sh

+Start the simulation in the Kernel Gui and watch the sample agents.

-Now close all this and set up our code:
+Now close all this and set up Y-Rescue code:

 - Get Eclipse: https://eclipse.org/downloads/
 - Open Eclipse and create a Java project in <robocup>/2015/agentcompetition/ (where robocup is the root of your Mercurial working copy)